-The Statutes of the International Criminal Tribunals for the former Yugoslavia (ICTY) and for Rwanda (ICTR) extend these guarantees to all persons brought before those courts (Arts 10, 20 and 21, ICTY Statute; Arts 9, 19 and 20, ICTR Statute).
-The Statute of the Special Court for Sierra Leone does the same for all persons prosecuted by that court (Arts 9 and 17) and the Rome Statute of the International Criminal Court (ICC) clarifies and develops these guarantees (Arts 20,

-22, 23, 25, 66, 67, 76.4 and 81, and Rules of Procedure and Evidence).
-A party to any of these Statutes that deprives a person of the right to a fair trial commits a war crime.
+The Statutes of the International Criminal Tribunals for the former Yugoslavia (ICTY) and for Rwanda (ICTR) extend these guarantees to all persons brought before those courts (Arts 10, 20 and 21 ICTY Statute; Arts 9, 19 and 20 ICTR Statute).
+The same provisions have been incorporated in the Statute of the United Nations Mechanism for International Criminal Tribunals (MICT), which was created to carry out certain essential functions of both the ICTY and the ICTR as a part of their completion strategy (Arts 7, 18 and 19).
+The Statutes of the Special Court for Sierra Leone (SCSL) and of the Special Tribunal for Lebanon (STL) do the same for all persons prosecuted by the judicial bodies (Arts 9 and 17 SCSL Statute and Arts 5, 16 and 20 STL) The Kosovo Specialist Chambers protects the rights of the accused in Arts 17, 20 and 40(2) of its Law.
+Finally, the Rome Statute of the International Criminal Court (ICC) clarifies and develops these guarantees (Arts 20, 22, 23, 25, 66, 67, 76(4) and 81, and Rules of Procedure and Evidence).

 Many of these guarantees and procedural safeguards are already part of the domestic law of States party to the Geneva Conventions, and roughly correspond to those offered by instruments of human rights law, such as the Universal Declaration of Human Rights (Arts 9-11) and the International Covenant on Civil and Political Rights (Art.
 14).
 The fundamental guarantees and principles provided for by international humanitarian law must be applied without exception and may not be derogated from (Art.
-75.4, AP I).
+75.4 AP I).
 Further, the strict criteria for their application must be recognized by national law.
+States should ensure that the guarantees reflected in instruments to which they are party are included in their domestic legislation, for example in their code of criminal procedure and rules of evidence and/or in their constitution.

 States should ensure that the guarantees reflected in instruments to which they are party are included in their domestic legislation, for example in their code of criminal procedure and rules of evidence and/or in their constitution.
 The main legal principles and judicial guarantees and safeguards are the following: